FIRST PAGE

 As for gurus, they may or may not be true gurus.
 In the great Hindu heritage we find suggested that nine out of ten gurus are counterfeits.
 They may or may not be fair, may or may not work for your good but are they good enough?

 Among gurus are also very bad gurus, wicked, deceiving, plotting guys.
 In the Indian heritage you find stories that illustrate how such gurus may deceive and work havoc in cold blood, also due to partiality.
 That outlook goes against idealised concepts and cherished ideas among such as North Americans today.
-Some who get initiated by counterfeit gurus may be in danger of losing integrity, self-respect and get battered without sensing it at first.
+Some who get initiated by counterfeit gurus may be in danger of losing integrity, self-respect and getting battered without sensing it at first.

 A Story of Plots

 The guru prototype Narada was established to lead astray women and men and get rid of those straight, fair guys - behind a grin of dirty, devotional fervour and rigmarole.
+The following extracts are from the Siva Purana (Shastri 1969).

 A cow